day8/re-frame/docs/README.md

 Then, in your browser tab, load `http://localhost:8000/`.
 You should see the website Home page.

-You can now edit the markdown in `/docs` and your changes will be hot reloaded into the brower tab for inspection.
+You can now edit the markdown in `/docs` and your changes will be hot reloaded into the browser tab for inspection.

 ## Configuration